 Candidacy: The candidate phase . . . is the occasion for continued discernment of a diaconal vocation and immediate preparation for ordination.
 Throughout this path in formation, the candidate himself assumes the primary responsibility for his discernment and development.
 [National Directory 204] A substantive program includes not only class preparation, participation, and attendance, but also seminars, workshops, field education projects, theological reflection, shared opportunities for spiritual growth (e.g., liturgical celebrations and prayer, spiritual conferences, retreats), individual spiritual direction, and other formation experiences.
 [National Directory 206]

 Post-Ordination: The goal for this path in formation is to responsibly address the various aspects of a deacon’s ministry, the development of his personality and, above all, his commitment to spiritual growth. . . .
 The primary source for post-ordination formation is the ministry itself.
 [National Directory 239] (In the Diocese of Birmingham in Alabama, the post-ordination requirements include participation in the quarterly meetings of the College of Deacons and the annual retreat for deacons and their wives.)
-Over 60 permanent deacons ordained for the diocese or transferring here from other dioceses are currently (2014) serving in 35 parishes and various apostolates, including ministering in other states.
+Over 75 permanent deacons ordained for the diocese or transferring here from other dioceses are currently (2019) serving in over 40 parishes and various apostolates, with several ministering in other states.

 Deacon J. S. Anzalone, Ph.D.